 Instructions

-- Pat pork shoulder with a paper towel to absorb liquid.
+- Pat the pork shoulder with a paper towel to absorb liquid.
 Set aside.

 - While the skillet is heating, prepare the pork rub.
 In a small bowl, combine the garlic powder, onion powder, rosemary, paprika, thyme, salt, and pepper.
 Mix well, then rub all over the pork.